ritual-net/infernet-monorepo/libraries/infernet_client/docs/index.md

 # Infernet Client

-Infernet Client is a python library as well as a CLI tool to interact with the Infernet node's REST API.
+Infernet Client is a python library as well as a CLI tool.
+It allows you to:

+1. Interact with the Infernet node's REST API.
+2. Create an infernet wallet to make a payment for subscriptions, or to receive payments via your infernet node for fulfilling the subscriptions.

 ## Installation
 You can either install `infernet-client` via [`uv` (Recommended)](https://astral.sh/blog/uv) or via `pip`.